 With all these reasons, it is safe to say that the importance of grandparents in your child’s life is much more than you can fathom.
-Living in a multigenerational household can be highly beneficial for your child, your partner, you as in individual and your child’s grandparents.
-At KLAY Schools, we understand this emotion by encouraging and celebrating families of all sizesas a critical aspect to make children emotionally-stable and ready to face the world.
+Living in a multigenerational household can be highly beneficial for your child, your partner, you as an individual and your child’s grandparents.
+At KLAY Schools, we understand this emotion by encouraging and celebrating families of all sizes as a critical aspect to make children emotionally stable and ready to face the world.

 The saying goes “Interest is more precious than the principal” The name Grandparents itself emanates an immense feeling of ‘love’.
 Their love for their grandchildren is unconditional at all times.
 The presence of grandparents is invaluable in the life of a child.

 A child who has grandparents as a caregiver in addition to parents will be more affectionate, more deeply rooted in culture and traditions and more family driven.
 The family culture is taken forward in terms of cuisine, mother tongue, tradition, heritage and all such things.